 The self-supervision, or self-supe, system was born out of my experience working in Kosher supervision.

-There seems to be a tension between those that sell Kosher products, and the organizations they hire to certify their poducts.
-On one side is stores, caterers, manufacturers, etc. On the other side are Hashgachas.
+There seems to be a tension between those that sell Kosher products, and the organizations they hire to certify their products.
+On one side is stores, caterers, food manufacturers, etc. On the other side are Hashgachas.

 The priority of the owner of a food business is to generate profit through sales of food.
-The priority of a Hashgacha is to to maintain the Kashrus of the food.
+The priority of a Hashgacha over that food business is to to maintain the Kashrus of the food being sold.

 That power struggle of Owner VS Outsider can exist regardless of whether the owner is not Jewish or is Jewish; and if they are Jewish, regardless of whether they themselves keep Kosher or not.